Rich Surhoff

 Richard Clifford Surhoff III (born October 3, 1962) is an American former Major League Baseball (MLB) player.
 A pitcher, Surhoff played for the Texas Rangers and Philadelphia Phillies in 1985.
 He last played professional baseball in 1989.

 Personal

-Surhoff is the older brother of former MLB player B. J. Surhoff, the son of former NBA player Dick Surhoff, and uncle of Austin Surhoff, Brian and Colin Moran.
+Surhoff is the older brother of former MLB player B. J. Surhoff, the son of former National Basketball Association (NBA) player Dick Surhoff, and uncle of Austin Surhoff, Brian and Colin Moran.